Roman-Maksimov/nest-login/README.md

 The project includes followinf HTML pages:

-* `index.html` - an example of the login page embedded into provided framework's layout
+* `index.html` - an example of the login page

-* `origin.html` - just a plain login form, cleared from any extra layouts
+* `index2.html` - a bit simplier example of the login page

 * `frame.html` - an example of the form in frame